neurodsp.filt.filter_signal

 filter_type{‘fir’, ‘iir’}, optional

 Whether to use an FIR or IIR filter.
-The only IIR filter offered is a butterworth filter.
+IIR option is a butterworth filter.
+If None, type is inferred from input parameters, and/or defaults to FIR.

 print_transitionsbool, optional, default: True